Pre-Arrival & New Student Resources

-Do not ship any of your personal belongings to your campus address prior to your arrival: they will be returned if you are not there.
+- Shipping: Do not ship any of your personal belongings to your campus address prior to your arrival; they will be returned if you are not there.
 USF will not accept any packages on your behalf and cannot store them for you on campus.
 If you wish to ship some of your belongings in advance, you will need to ship them to a private address.
-You can obtain information about freight and shipping services through your local travel agents or postal service.
-Insure any valuable items that you ship overseas.
+You can obtain information about freight and shipping services through your local travel agencies or postal service.
+Ensure any valuable items that you ship overseas.
+Items for your room can be purchased once in the United States.

 - Passport, identification cards, driver’s licenses, etc.

-- Marriage certificate, birth certificates (for you and your dependents if applicable)
+- Marriage certificate and birth certificates (for you and your dependents if applicable)

-- Proof of health insurance coverage in the United States (if you already have coverage)
+- Proof of health insurance coverage in the United States if any (otherwise you will be required to purchase USF student health insurance)

 - Information about medical conditions or treatments, prescriptions for medication (including the generic and brand names), and eye glasses